nufuturo-ufcg/clj-smells-catalog/README.md

 ## Relying on Load-Time Side Effects

 * __Description:__ The practice of relying on a function or macro's output being static or globally available because it was evaluated as a top-level form during namespace loading.
-This is a severe anti-pattern because the code relies on the unmanaged side effect of the loading process and the mutable state of the running system.
+This is a anti-pattern because the code relies on the unmanaged side effect of the loading process and the mutable state of the running system.
 This fragility breaks static analysis, causes non-deterministic behavior during REPL reloading, and violates the functional contract that code should be safe regardless of execution order.

 * __Example:__
 ```clojure